 If you ever find yourself on a road trip through Illinois, make sure to stop at some of its National Parks and Historic Trails.
 The state is rooted in history and has a number of great tours and scenic hikes to explore.

 What National Parks are in Illinois?

-There are two official National Parks in the state of Illinois:
+There are two parks run by the National Park Service in the state of Illinois:

 - Lincoln Home National Historic Site

 There are also three commemorative sites of Illinois.
 All three of these are considered National Historic Trails that recognize original trails or routes of historical significance:

 - Mormon Pioneer National Historic Trail